Chu Li-ching infant trafficking case

 The Chu Li-ching infant trafficking case (褚麗卿跨國販嬰案) was a major international child trafficking scandal that took place in Taiwan during the 1980s.
 Chu Li-ching (褚麗卿) and her husband were accused of organizing a cross-border child trafficking ring that bought newborns from single mothers and impoverished families, then worked with obstetrics clinics to forge birth certificates and falsify household registration documents.
 Through intermediaries, they allegedly sold at least 63 infants to adoptive families overseas, mainly in the United States, Australia, and Europe.

 The case shocked Taiwanese society, triggered widespread public condemnation, and drew global attention to the issue of international child trafficking.
 It also indirectly prompted major reforms in Taiwan's child welfare and adoption laws.

 Background

 During the late 1970s and early 1980s, Taiwan experienced a surge in child abduction and baby trafficking cases, which caused widespread public concern.
 A series of unexplained disappearances, from toddlers taken in public areas to infants abducted from strollers, generated fear among parents and drew attention to deficiencies in the country's child protection mechanisms and household registration system.
 Between 1978 and 1982, numerous children were reported missing under suspicious circumstances, highlighting the growing problem of illegal adoption and human trafficking during that period.

 Due to the disorganized household registration system and the fact that adoptions at the time did not require court approval, making private adoptions extremely common both domestic and international.
-According to Pai Li-fang (白麗芳), CEO of the Child Welfare League Foundation, this trend reached its peak in 1982, when official household registration records alone documented 9,424 legally registrations.
+According to Pai Li-fang (白麗芳), CEO of the Child Welfare League Foundation, this trend reached its peak in 1982, when official household registration records alone documented 9,424 legal registrations.